biobricks/bionet-new/README.md

 Follow [this guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-repositories.html) to install from the official repository so you'll get security updates.

 ## BLAST+

-The current version does not yet support BLAST through the web UI so for most folk this is not yet relevant.

 BLAST+ is required if you want to be able to run BLAST queries on DNA, RNA or Amino Acid sequences.
 As with ElasticSearch only exact matching is possible if BLAST is not installed.